kornelillyes/EDM/README.md

 We can supplement the feedback by feedforwarding the coming pulses too, increasing response and stability.

+**Voltage**

+Maximum voltage has to be controlled as this topology would lead to an overvoltage in a no-load condition.
+This can be simple on-off, bang-bang/one-shot control, or by any other means.

 **EDM Feedrate**

 EDM feed rate would have to be controlled dynamically by measuring each pulse's voltage levels and classifying it accordingly.
 A fuzzy or similar controller could then set the feed rate based on the frequency of a given pulse type.

+# TL;DR
+A new current source topology is proposed for EDM pulse generation and also for other possible applications.
+It works by phase-shifting two (or multiple, perhaps more?) resonant tanks.